Penalties for PPP Loan Fraud

 Making False Statements to Federal Agents (18 U.S.C. § 1001)

 Along with facing prosecution for making false statements in PPP loan applications and forgiveness certifications, company owners, executives, and others can also face prosecution for making false statements to federal agents during a PPP loan fraud audit or investigation.
 Under 18 U.S.C. § 1001, the DOJ can prosecute anyone who, “(1) falsifies, conceals, or covers up by any trick, scheme, or device a material fact; (2) makes any materially false, fictitious, or fraudulent statement or representation; or (3) makes or uses any false writing or document knowing the same to contain any materially false, fictitious, or fraudulent statement or entry,” during a federal inquiry.

 Conspiracy (18 U.S.C. § 371 and 18 U.S.C. § 1349)

-The federal conspiracy statutes, 18 U.S.C. § 371 and 18 U.S.C. § 1349, allow for the prosecution of multiple individuals and/or businesses that are collectively involved in efforts to fraudulently obtain federal funds under the Paycheck Protection Program.
-Crucially, these efforts do not actually have to result in the issuance of a PPP loan in order to support a criminal charge for conspiracy.
+The federal conspiracy statutes, 18 U.S.C. § 371 and 18 U.S.C. § 1349, allow for the prosecution of multiple individuals and/or businesses that are collectively involved in efforts to fraudulently obtain federal funds under the PPP.
+Importantly, these efforts do not actually have to result in the issuance of a PPP loan in order to support a criminal charge for conspiracy.

 Attempt (18 U.S.C. § 1349)